 Coupled with lack of education about nutrition and cooking there is a huge amount of conflicting information online with different advice.
 Go low carb, carbs are evil!
 Focus on protein!
 Eat only fat and protein (keto)!
 Eat only plant based foods!

 Healthy Eating Tip – There are ways to educate yourself on nutrition.
-My 6 week course will give you a good foundation understanding of how to build a healthy diet for you – 6 Weeks To Better Digestion & More Energy
+My 60 day course will give you a good foundation understanding of how to build a healthy diet for you – Easy Route To Digestive Health

 3. Not listening to your body